Introduction

 Open Space and Yards

-Maintain sufficient open space in your yard to enhance the property’s aesthetic appeal and provide areas for recreation and relaxation.
+Preserving open areas in your yard is important for enhancing aesthetic appeal and providing spaces for recreation and leisure activities.

 Eligible Properties for Home Additions